 “World’s Best Beaches” by Travel Channel

-Located on the Hawaiian island of Kauai, beachfront to one of the sunniest spots known on the island, and with its literal Hawaiian meaning of “crashing waves” the beaches of Po’ipu are perfect for relaxation and adventure.
-From surf, to underwater sea caverns and coral reefs, to sandy spots to soak in the Hawaiian sun, the beaches of Po’ipu welcome all.
+Located on the Hawaiian island of Kauai, beachfront to one of the sunniest spots known on the island, and with its literal Hawaiian meaning of “crashing waves”, the beaches of Po’ipu are perfect for relaxation and adventure.
+From surf to underwater sea caverns and coral reefs, plus sandy spots to soak in the Hawaiian sun, the beaches of Po’ipu welcome all.